 By definition, a bird is granivorous when it eats mostly seeds and grain.
 The types of seeds and grain can vary widely, and most often include:

-A granivorous bird may prefer just one type of seed or grain for its primary diet, but they often will nibble on whatever foods are most easily available.
+A granivorous bird may prefer just one type of seed or grain for its primary diet, but it will often nibble on whatever foods are most easily available.
 The variety of seeds a specific bird eats typically depends on the bird's bill.
 Smaller birds with relatively small, sharp bills will choose primarily smaller seeds such as millet, Nyjer, and native flower seeds.
-Larger birds with stronger, more powerful bills are more likely to opt for larger seeds such as sunflower seeds and safflower seeds.
+Larger birds with stronger, more powerful bills are more likely to opt for larger seeds such as sunflower and safflower seeds.
 Some seed-eating birds have very specialized bills, such as crossbills with their thin, tapering bills that allow them to pry seeds out of pine cones and small flowers.

 Granivorous birds can also eat other things.
 For example, many species will consume insects, caterpillars, or spiders as a source of protein for growing chicks during the nesting season.
 Granivorous birds may also change their diets throughout the year as different types of seeds or other foods are more abundant and easy to find in different seasons.